To support and promote the evidence informed professional development of the community of medical educators.

 - Promoting collaboration with other relevant organisations and interest groups supporting educator development

 Current members of the EDC

-Click on the above names to view their bios
+Click on the people below to view their bios.

 If you are interested in the EDC, or have ideas on things we could be doing for you please contact [email protected]